kumaraditya303/django-rest-accounts/README.md

 Django Rest Accounts
 ===============

-Accounts is a Django app built on Django Rest Framework for easier account management for REST apps.
+ Django Rest Accounts is a Django app built on Django Rest Framework for easier account management for REST apps.

 Quick Start
 -----------